Cool for Cats (song): Release

 "Cool For Cats" was released as a single on 9 March 1979.
 The band performed the song on Top of the Pops to promote the single, though the band was forced to alter the lyric "I'm invited in for a coffee / and I give the dog a bone".
 The band also released a music video for the song featuring the band and female backing singers performing the song.
 Tilbrook later said the video "makes me cringe", particularly for a moment where Tilbrook "burst through a group of girls" in an attempt to look "panther-like and super-sexy", only to "just look pissed".
-Difford notes that the band originally filmed a different video where the band constantly changed hats, but it did not appear on TV because it featured a clip of drummer Gilson Lavis downing a pint of beer in two seconds.
+Difford said that the band originally filmed a different video where the band constantly changed hats, but it did not appear on TV because it featured a clip of drummer Gilson Lavis downing a pint of beer in two seconds.
+This "alternate" video was, however, screened uncut on the children's TV show Tiswas in April 1979.

-"Cool For Cats" would prove to be the band's biggest UK hit to that point, reaching number two on the charts there.
-"Cool For Cats" remains tied with the band's subsequent single, "Up The Junction", for the band's highest charting single.
+"Cool for Cats" would prove to be the band's biggest UK hit to that point, reaching number two on the charts.
+"Cool for Cats" remains numerically tied with the band's subsequent single, "Up the Junction", for the band's highest UK charting single.
 The band became ambivalent about these songs, however: Difford noted that the band "deliberately binned" their two best-charting singles when he and Tilbrook started attracting critical acclaim as "the new Lennon–McCartney".
 Difford concluded, though, "Now I look back on those songs with great affection because without them I wouldn't be where I am today."

 The song has also appeared on several of the band's compilations, such as Singles – 45's and Under.